lizmckenna/ps239t-final-project/README.md

 3. Generates metadata to serve as a unique(ish) identifiers about each protest event (city, date) in order to match each description with a separate database of protest articles

-4. Conducts and reports findings of an inter-coder reliability test (3 raters) performed on a stratified sample of 418 protest events
+4. Conducts inter-coder reliability test (3 raters) performed on a stratified sample of 418 protest events

 ## Dependencies